BrunoSFreschi/PraticeJS/README.md

 Pratice JS

-I creat this repositori to pratice JS whith NodeJS.
+I created this repository to practice JS with NodeJS.